Derraphics/Derraphics-Qoutes/README.md

 ## Description

-A web application for submitting and rating quotes
+A web application that deals with posting of qoutes and also rating them

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.